Different Methods of Cooking Eggs in Hotel Kitchen

 POACHING EGG IN BAIN-MARIE ( OEUFS MOULES ): A cooking vessel with a lid is half filled with water to form a bain-marie.
 Bring the water to boiling point.
-Prepare the egg moulds with seasonings and knob of butter to flavour and to prevent eggs from sticking to moulds.
-Break the egg in individual moulds and place in the bain-marie with the lid on for gentle cooking.
-Cook for 3-5 minutes so that white sets and the yolk remains soft.
+Prepare the egg molds with seasonings and a knob of butter to flavor and prevent eggs from sticking to the molds.
+Break the egg into individual molds and place in the bain-marie with the lid on for gentle cooking.
+Cook for 3-5 minutes so that the white sets and the yolk remains soft.
 Turn out and serve hot.

 Method of Poaching Eggs:

-Acid also makes the eggs more tender, whites whiter.
+- Acid also makes the eggs more tender and, the whites whiter.

 4. CODDLED EGGS (OUFS À Codes)

-Set coddler inside a medium saucepan and fill with water to come three-quarters up the side of the coddler.
+- Set the coddler inside a medium saucepan and fill it with water to come three-quarters up the side of the coddler.

-Remove coddler and bring water to a gentle boil over medium heat and then butter coddler.
+- Remove the coddler and bring water to a gentle boil over medium heat and then butter the coddler.

-Add egg, then top with remaining cream, ham, and chives etc.
+- Add egg, then top with remaining cream, ham, chives, etc.

-Place coddler in water and cook the egg for about 8 minutes until whites are set but the yolk is still runny.
+- Place the coddler in water and cook the egg for about 8 minutes until the whites are set but the yolk is still runny.